edirpedro/jcs4/doc/Documentation.md

 ### Customizing the pages

 You can customize the pages to be represented as a thumbnail, you just need to write the HTML and CSS code to get the layout you want for it, then set the option `autoPages: false` to disable the pages generation and use yours instead.
-The library will look at the tags `<a>` and make a connection to the slides in the viewport, so don't forget to use the same number of pages and slides.
+The plugin will look at the tags `<a>` and make a connection to the slides in the viewport, so don't forget to use the same number of pages and slides.

 ```html
 <div class="jcs4">